 This type of poster often turns up on eBay or other sites: it has the original artwork of Love You Live, without lettering, how Warhol intended the cover to be.
 It’s printed on cheap newspaper-quality paper, and on the back is the text: “An Andy Warhol poster courtesy of Rolling Stone Records.”
 I have wondered for years who has issued this poster.
 It is not included in Paul Maréchal’s catalogue of commissioned Warhol posters, probably because the source of it was unknown.

-I would like to end this post with a side note about the magazine, nothing to do with the Stones cover, but very funny.
+I would like to end this post with a side note about this particular magazine issue, nothing to do with the Stones cover, but very funny.
 Warhol and his Factory (or at that time rather called The Office) were a very commercial enterprise, as we all know.
 So in this issue of Interview – as probably in all other – were a lot of coupons for stuff you could order by mail.
 Turns out that a signed book by Warhol was cheaper than a T-shirt.
-You could order a signed copy of The Philosophy of Andy Warhol (From A to B & Back Again) for $7.95, while a T-shirt with Andy Warhol’s BAD (the movie) cost $8, and a T with the logo of Interview was $11.
+You could order a signed copy of The Philosophy of Andy Warhol (From A to B & Back Again) for $7.95, while a T-shirt with Andy Warhol’s BAD (the movie) cost $8, and a shirt with the logo of Interview was $11.
 Isn’t this great?